PrajnaAvidya/mixtape-generator/README.md

 Launch the **playlist** notebook and tweak the kmeans params to your desired number of groups, run the cells and you will have a dataframe with your resulting playlist groups.
 In cell 16 you can generate try your playlists directly from the Jupyter notebook.

 ## TODO
-* env for db info
 * automatic cluster count based on track count
-* move sys install hacks to docker setup
+* automatic parameter adjustment for clustering